emilywwj/Jupiter/web_app/README.md

 $ npm start
 ```

-Now open your browser and check http://localhost to see this web application.
+Now it will open your browser automatically with link to http://localhost:3000 to see this web application.

 1)config app_path, select a task mapper, and type in your node information.